-- Rank and rate your workforce Do so even if you have no intent to share it with anybody else.
-This is known as the "life boat" exercise.
-If your business did take a serious hit and it started to sink, who do you want to have on that lifeboat with you?
-Prepare that list now as you'll be flooded with emotions if the time ever comes.
-You may even ask yourself what you will do to get rid of those on the bottom of the list... now. - Focus on entry-level hires Before you hire anybody laterally into a position, see where you can take away work from your existing employees and hand it to a \$10 or \$15 an hour new employee who you then grow into your way of doing business.
-This is a far more efficient proposition than having the existing workers continuing that \$10 or \$15 an hour work and having to make a lateral hire you'll have to do a lot of un-learning with. - Get them involved in all levels As mentioned above, today's mantra is management by agreement, cooperation, and collaboration.
-Get your employees involved in every aspect of your business.
-As the saying goes, none of us are as smart as all of us.
-Make your business success a team effort so you don't feel like you're doing it all on your own.
-Watch my 5-minute team building video by typing in Don Phin on YouTube. - Telecommuting Many entrepreneurs build their business with telecommuters, which is absolutely fine.
-Just make sure you're very clear about your arrangement with any telecommuters and don't attempt to turn them into independent contractors.
-Remember, you are responsible for the safety of their work environment as well as any guests that come into that work environment, so I would have somebody do a visual inspection of their workplace if possible.
-If you have telecommuters and access to ThinkHR, take a look at the Telecommuting Checklist and Telecommuting Agreement. - Terminate poor employees The question is this: is there anyone working for you today, that if they quit, you would be relived instead of upset?
-If so, fire them! - Using Professional Employers Organization (PEO), Human Resources Outsourcing (HRO) firms, etc. - If you are absolutely abysmal at the administrative aspects of managing employees, then have somebody else do it for you, such as, a payroll company, PEO, or HRO.
-The difference with the PEO is that the employees become the employees of the PEO and you lease them back from the PEO.
-Just understand that you will be paying a premium over what it would cost for you to engage in this management, but it's far better than not doing it at all. - Once you get five employees, join a great program like www.ThinkHR.com to make sure you build an employee handbook, stay in compliance and get your HR questions answered.
+- ☐ Telecommuting Many freelancers build their business with telecommuters. which is absolutely fine.
+Just make sure you're very clear about your arrangement with any telecommuters and don't attempt to turn full-time employees into independent contractors.
+Remember, you are responsible for the safety of their work environment, as well as any guests that come into that work environment, so I would do a visual inspection of their workplace if possible. ☐ Terminate poor employees - Ask yourself this: is there anyone working for you today, that if they guit, you would be relived instead of upset?
+If so, fire them!
+See the Pre-Termination Checklist at the end of the book. ☐ Using Professional Employers Organization (PEO), Human Resources Outsourcing (HRO) firms, etc. - If you are absolutely abysmal at the administrative aspects of managing employees, then have somebody else do it for you, such as, a payroll company, PEO, or HRO.
+With the PEO employees become the employees of the PEO and you lease them back from the PEO.
+Just understand that you will be paying a premium over what it would cost for you to engage in this management, but it's far better than not doing it at all.
+Once you have five employees, join a great program like www.ThinkHR.com to make sure you build an employee handbook, stay in compliance and get your HR questions answered.
 If you want to learn more, let me know.

-- Purchase employee practices liability insurance (EPLI) Social media exposure, high lawsuit verdicts, and the skyrocketing number of claims being filed, are generating an employee practices nightmare for many employers, big and small.
-While it's important to have compliance materials in place, it's also important to insure yourself against these claims by purchasing EPL insurance.
-The best part about this insurance is that it will only cost you a few thousand dollars and limit your liability on these cases to between \$10,000 and \$25,000, or whatever your retention level is.
-This is important given the fact that the average verdict exceeds \$250,000 and that does not include the out-of-pocket expenses required for paying the lawyers.
-Imagine if you had to pay \$100,000 to settle a case and your lawyer \$50,000 to do so.
-What impact would that have on your lifestyle business? - Managing benefits Lastly, get very clear about how your benefits are working for you.
+Purchase employee practices liability insurance (EPLI) - Social media exposure, high lawsuit verdicts, and the skyrocketing number of claims being filed, are generating an employee practices nightmare for many employers, big and small.
+While it's important to have compliance materials in place, it's also important to insure yourself against these claims by purchasing what's known as EPL insurance.
+The best part about this insurance is that it will only cost you a few thousand dollars and limit your liability on these cases to between \$10,000 and \$25,000.
+This is important given the fact that the average verdict exceeds \$250,000 and that does not include the out-of-pocket expenses required for paying lawyers.
+Imagine if you had to pay \$100,000 to settle a case and your lawyer \$50,000 to help do so.
+What impact would that have on your "lifestyle"? ☐ Managing benefits - Get clear about how your benefits are working for you.
 As mentioned previously, are your compensation and benefit strategies actually producing a return on investment?
 Are your benefits helping to attract or retain your employees?
 Are your benefits helping to reduce health problems, absenteeism, and presenteeism?
 Are they increasing your employees' financial security?
 If not, what function are they serving?
 Make sure you work with an insurance broker who has their act together and knows how to help you buy the right mix of benefits. - P. S. If you ever need a referral to a great broker or lawyer, let me know.
 I know many of the best.